How to Change Your Child’s

 1) Court Filing, 2) Legal Notice, and 3) Court Order

-Every Petition for Change of Name is 5-9 court forms (depending where you live) and are called a Petition.
-You can get them free from your County Superior Court and fill them all out yourself, or have a Registered Legal Document company like ours fill them out for a fee.
+Every Petition for Change of Name is 5-10 court forms, depending where you live and what you need.
+You can the forms free from your County Superior Court.
+Fill them all out yourself, or you can have EZ Name Change do it all for you.
+(Ready-To-File or Full Service).
 Lawyers can prepare your Petition for you too, but usually for a much larger fee.

-California State Law (CCP §1277a) requires that you give legal notice to the public about the proposed Name Change of your child.
+You must give legal notice to the public about the proposed Name Change of your child (California Name Change Laws @ CCP § 1277a).
 This is accomplished by advertising the Order To Show Cause For Change of Name in a “newspaper of general circulation”.
 Lists of the papers are available through Name Change services, attorneys, courts or county recorder’s offices.
 The public legal notice must appear for 4 successive weeks and proof that it has been done is one of the requirements the court has to approve Petitions.

-If one of the child’s parents is living and not signing the Petition before it’s filed, you need to also provide legal notice to the other parent (CCP §1277a), you’ll need to follow the rules for personal service depending on whether the other parent lives in California or elsewhere (CCP § 413.10, 414.10, 415.10, or 415.40).
+If one parent is living and doesn’t sign it with you, then you will have to provide legal notice to the other parent (CCP §1277a) if reasonably possible.
+Follow the rules for personal service depending on whether the other parent lives in California or elsewhere (CCP § 413.10, 414.10, 415.10, or 415.40).
 If you’re using a Name Change Service or attorney, they will provide guidance about accomplishing this.
 If both parents are signing the Petition, you only need to do the public notice service described above.

 When the hearing date comes, you go to the courtroom assigned by the filing clerk at the appointed time and a judge will decide to grant or deny your Petition.
 Technically, on that day, the judge reviews all the information gathered from and about your Petition, including objections (if any), and makes the decision.
-As a practical matter, many judges will have already decided and may have already notified you that your Petition has been granted.
+The judge or the staff usually reviews everything before the hearing and will let you know if there are problems.
 Overall, very few Name Change Petitions are denied provided they are prepared and pursued correctly.

-Total costs, Name Change choices, Reasons why a Name Change Petition might be denied, Information you need to Petition for Name Change for your child, are all discussed in other articles in this website.
-When you are Petitioning to Change Your Child’s Last Name, you can also change any part of your child’s first or middle names in the same Petition.
-Superior Court can waive your filing and Certified Copy fees if you qualify.
+To really know how to change your child’s last name, you should also understand the Total costs, By the way, you can also change any part of your child’s first or middle names for the same cost.
+Superior Court can waive your filing and Certified Copy fees if you apply and qualify.
 We will send you the Fee Waiver Request Form if you email us and ask for it.
+If we help you with your Petition, we’ll properly prepare your Fee Waiver Request for free.

 EZNameChange.com is a California Name Change specialist.
-We will answer your questions on how to change your child last name and can prepare all your completed Name Change Petition documents, with step-by-step EZ instructions and other helpful information for an industry low $115.00.
-For more than one child, add $10/ea.
+We can answer your questions on how to change your child last name.
+We can complete everything for you, completely, quickly and correctly, for an industry low $115.00 each.
 Click Here to Start Now